Aashmeet/ml-end-to-end-workshop/README.md

 Now that we have our data preprocessed in a format that XGBoost recognizes, we can run a simple training job to train a classifier model on our data.
 We can run this entire process in our Jupyter notebook.This will train the model on the preprocessed data we created earlier.
 After a few minutes, usually less than 5, the job should complete successfully, and output our model artifacts to the S3 location we specified.
 Once this is done, we can deploy an inference pipeline that consists of pre-processing, inference and post-processing steps.

+When you deploy machine learning models into production to make predictions on new data (a process called inference), you need to ensure that the same data processing steps that were used in training are also applied to each inference request.
+Otherwise, you can get incorrect prediction results.
+Until now, you had to maintain two copies of the same data processing steps for use in training and inference and ensure that they were always in sync.
+Also, the data processing steps had to be coupled either with the application code making requests to the machine learning models or baked into the inference logic.
+As a result, development overhead and complexity was higher than it needed to be, and your ability to iterate quickly was limited.

+### Machine Learning Process
+Now, you can reuse the same data processing steps from training during inference by creating an inference pipeline in Amazon SageMaker.
+You can use an inference pipeline to specify up to five data processing and inference steps.
+These steps are executed for every prediction request.
+You can reuse the data processing steps from training, so you only manage one copy of the data processing code, and you can independently update the data processing steps without the need to update your client application or inference logic.
 Follow the steps/cells in the Jupyter notebook to execute the Machine learning part (labelled as 2) -this will include setting up a training job to build a model and then create an endpoint to host the model .

 When the training job completes ,the status will be updated to "Completed"